Juniper/py-junos-eznc/README.md

 #### Junos XML RPC

 You always want the ability to "do anything" that the Junos/XML API provides.
-This Python module attempts to make accessing the Junos XML API "easy", should you need to program at this lower-level.
+This Python module attempts to make accessing the Junos as this low-level "easy".
 The [QUICK EXAMPLE](#quick-example) below illustrates this mechanism.

-For the
 # STATUS

 ___WORK IN PROGRESS - UNDER ACTIVE DEVELOPMENT___